pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 ## ESM is missing some references

-ECMAScript modules enabled runtime is missing some commonly used in CommonJS references, like so:
+ECMAScript modules enabled runtime is missing some commonly used in CommonJS references:

 - `exports`
 - `module`